 What are my chances of admission for the PhD in English Language and Literature?
 How many students are admitted each year?

-In order to support all students with full six-year financial packages, including two years of fellowship support, we aim for an incoming class of 12 students.
-During the Fall 2018 admissions process, we received 258 applications.
+In order to support all students with full six-year financial packages, including two years of fellowship support, we aim for an incoming class of 8 students.
+For the Fall 2022 admission process, we received 236 applications.

 What GPA do I need to get into the program?